Funny story – Burnley Golf Club: 10am.

 The last thing Alan says to us as we look down at the 15th fairway is “Turf Moor is the line!”
 And it was.
 The home of Premier League club Burnley was indeed the line for another sweeping par-4, even better if you can hit it with a slight fade.
 The finish at Burnley was a strong one.
 The second shot at 15 is likely to be 180 yards plus and often into a breeze.

 By the time we reach the 18th tee we are only 2hrs 45 mins into our round.
-We’ve been challenged by a good course, played some good golf, at times, putted on some of the best greens you’ll find anywhere and taken in the views across the three peaks and beyond.
+We’ve been challenged by a good course, played some good golf, at times, putted on some of the best greens we’d seen for a while and taken in the views across the three peaks and beyond.
 Hard to beat.
 We’re fortunate that the wind is almost non existent.
-You could imagine when it blew …
+We could only imagine what this course was like to play when it blew …

 We fire our tee shots away down the hill that carries you back down the clubhouse on 18.
-It’s a fitting and spectacular finish to the round.
+It’s a fitting finish to the round.

 Hit your tee shot well and it will stay in the air for what feels like an age before finding the fairway.
 The green is well protected and sloped front to back but two solid shots will get you home and safe.
 And that is it.

 We shake hands and wander back into the pro shop to thank Sam for his kindness.
 He didn’t know we wrote about golf when he offered us a round at Burnley.
 Maybe he will now.
-The course gave us lots to write about.
+We hadn’t planned to write about it but the course and actually the people gave us lots to write about.

 It’s absolutely worth a visit.
 The only slight difficulty for first time visitors is the number of blind tee shots particularly on the front 9 but the course is in really magnificent condition and you are guaranteed a warm welcome.